hayashilab/drone_sim/README.md

 - Installation
+  - Clone this repository build using catkin build
   - Take a look at these tutorials to setup ardupilot, gazebo and the ardupilot gazebo plugin by [Intelligent-Quads](https://github.com/Intelligent-Quads)

       [Installing Ardupilot and MAVProxy](https://github.com/Intelligent-Quads/iq_tutorials/blob/master/docs/Installing_Ardupilot.md)